edgeimpulse/expert-projects/audio-projects/gunshot-audio-classification-arduino.md

 ---
 description: >-
-  A proof-of-concept machine learning project for first responders, to detect the sound of a gunshot
+  A proof-of-concept machine learning project for first responders, to detect the sound of a gunshot.
 ---

 # Gunshot Audio Classification